urmilshroff/provider_demo/README.md

-# provider_demo
+# Provider Demo

-Flutter app to demo the usage of Providers
+Flutter app to demo the usage of Providers for state management